 Jerry the Bear was Dad’s imagination.
 His imaginative bear was used to weave lessons through storytelling.
 My teachings began when Jerry was born in a cave and started living his adventures.
 Later Dad turned to philosophical lessons using navigation and constellations to teach the circle of life.
 Happy Father’s Day week to everybody especially my Dad, Rozier Sanchez.
 PLUS A TSHIRT DESIGN CONTEST!
 LISTEN FOR DETAILS ON HOW TO ENTER AND WIN!

-Professor Nathan Bindoff is a world renown physical oceanographer at the University of Tasmania’s Institute for Marine and Antarctic Studies.
-His research takes him on voyages of discovery.
-Nathan documented the first evidence of changes in the Indian, North Pacific, South Pacific and Southern Oceans, and the earth’s hydrological cycle from ocean salinity.
-He predicted fire catastrophes.
-His most recent work is studying the decline in oxygen content of the oceans.
-All of these global climate changes have been attributed to human activity.
-Nathan Bindoff is one of the lead authors contributing to the Intergovernmental Panel on Climate Change (IPCC) reports that are informing world leaders on climate policy.
+Professor Nathan Bindoff is a renowned physical oceanographer at the University of Tasmania.
+His research documents changes in various oceans and the earth’s hydrological cycle related to ocean salinity.
+He has predicted fire catastrophes and is currently studying the decline in ocean oxygen content, linking these global climate changes to human activity.
+Bindoff is also a lead author for the Intergovernmental Panel on Climate Change (IPCC) reports, guiding climate policy for world leaders.

 “We’re risk takers so there’s an anxiety.
 You know what you’re training for.”
 Milton Herman is a career Air Force pilot, consequently a war vet.
 In part 2 he shares his positive imprints as a singing pilot.
 Singing and performing inspired him with positivity during war time.